-The concepts of plant health care management focuses on trees and shrubs; and the management of insects, diseases, and a biotic disorder.
-Plant health care operations in the private and public sector will be examined as it would function during an actual growing season.
+The concepts of plant healthcare management focus on trees and shrubs and the management of insects, diseases, and a biotic disorder.
+Plant healthcare operations in the private and public sector will be examined as they would function during an actual growing season.
 Control options and strategies in pest control, soil management, and a biotic disorder will be emphasized.
-The course is designed for a student to have the foundation knowledge to enter into a plant health care technician position.
+The certificate is designed for a student to have the foundation knowledge for entering into a plant healthcare technician position.

-- Understand the principles of plant health care management - Understand tree biology - Apply urban tree maintenance knowledge and application - Develop diagnostic and management skills for tree health disorders - Manage insects and diseases that affect tree health - Know how to manage/control for tree health - Manage PHC route - Maintenance of PHC route client cards plant nutrition, identification & analysis of the nutritional needs of plants; covers the selection of appropriate materials & application rates & methods.
-(Prerequisite: 10-001-110, Horticulture-Introduction)
+- Understand the principles of plant health care management. - Understand tree biology. - Apply urban tree maintenance knowledge and application. - Develop diagnostic and management skills for tree health disorders. - Manage insects and diseases that affect tree health. - Know how to manage/control for tree health. - Manage PHC route. - Maintenance of PHC route client cards.

-Curriculum

-Catalog No. Description Cred
+Catalog No Description Credits

 10-001-122 Fundamentals Plant Nutrition 1

 10-001-110 Horticulture-Introduction 3

 10-001-170 Integrated Pest Management 2

 10-001-172 Landscape Maintenance 2

 10-001-140 Plant Diagnostic Skills 2

 10-001-123 Plant Health Care Management 2

 10-001-153 Plant and Soil Science 3

 10-001-158 Plant-Woody Ornamental 3

-Certificate Total 18
+CERTIFICATE TOTAL 18